Sonukumar9599/E-commerce/README.md

-# Welcome to Thapa Technical React Ecommerce Webstie Series
+# Welcome to Sonu Kumar React Ecommerce Webstie

 ## Follow the 3 Steps and your good to go.